List of people executed by the United States military: Plot E

-The US Army executed 98 servicemen following General Courts Martial (GCM) for murder and/or rape in the European Theatre of Operations during the Second World War.
+The US Army executed 98 servicemen following General Courts Martial (GCM) for murder and/or rape in the European Theater of Operations during the Second World War.
 The remains of these servicemen were originally buried near the site of their executions, which took place in countries as far apart as England, France, Belgium, Germany, Italy and Algeria.
 In 1949 the remains of these men and a few others were re-interred in Plot E, a private section specifically built to hold what the Graves Registration referred to as "the dishonorable dead", since (per standard practice) all had been dishonorably discharged from the US Army just prior to their executions.

 Plot "E" is detached from the main four cemetery plots for the honored dead of World War I at the Oise-Aisne American Cemetery and Memorial.
-It is located across the road, and deliberately hidden from view, inside a 100' x 50' oval-shaped clearing surrounded by hedges and hidden in thick forest.
+It is located across the road, and deliberately hidden from view, inside a 100 x 50-foot oval-shaped clearing surrounded by hedges and hidden in thick forest.
 It is not mentioned on the ABMC website or in any guide pamphlets or maps.
 The plot is accessible only through the back door of the superintendent's office.
 Access is difficult and visitors are not encouraged, though the section is maintained by cemetery caretakers who periodically mow the lawn area and trim the hedges.
 One cemetery employee described Plot E as "a house of shame" and "a perfect anti-memorial".
 Today Plot E contains nothing but 96 flat stone markers (arranged in four rows) and a single small granite cross.
 The white grave markers are the size of index cards and have nothing on them except sequential grave numbers engraved in black.
 Two bodies were later disinterred and allowed to be returned to United States for reburial.

 No US flag is permitted to fly over the section, and the numbered graves lie with their backs turned to the main cemetery on the other side of the road.

 Three of the people buried in Plot E were not executed: Willie Hall, Joseph J. Mahoney and William N. Lucas, who all died while in military custody.

-The only person interred who was not convicted of rape and/or murder was Eddie Slovik, who was executed for desertion on 31 January 1945.
+The only person interred who was not convicted of rape and/or murder was Eddie Slovik, who was executed for desertion on January 31, 1945.
 In 1987, President Ronald Reagan gave permission for Slovik's remains to be exhumed and returned to the United States for reburial.
 The remains of Alex F. Miranda were exhumed and returned to the United States in 1990.